ysyk2021/the-startup-visionary-uncovering-opportunities-and-redefining-the-future-of-business/src/chapter-4-2.md

-# Incorporating Creative and Design Thinking Techniques for Targeted Innovations

 In this chapter, we will explore the power of creative and design thinking techniques in driving targeted innovations for startups.
 By incorporating these approaches into your entrepreneurial journey, you can unlock fresh perspectives, unearth unique opportunities, and redefine the future of your business.
 Let's delve into the key aspects of incorporating creative and design thinking for targeted innovations.